hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 Great work hiiamboris, my function have been retired without having been used but a couple of times.

 [20:03:10](#OEbkPZSZR9o8sdEwmz4DmXh-M9LpuLlSsAE5EKTP3T4) <GiuseppeChillemi (GiuseppeChillemi)>:
-Change It's name to RECOPLACE because it is a mix of REduce COmpose and rePLACE but selective Ì†æÌ¥£
+Change It's name to RECOPLACE because it is a mix of REduce COmpose and rePLACE but selective ü§£

 [20:03:21](#jUhpRb4dAWjhLyp-_YF3woltpNPRCOwpPZ16UNYI8ds) <GiuseppeChillemi (GiuseppeChillemi)>:
-* Change Its name to RECOPLACE because it is a mix of REduce COmpose and rePLACE but selective Ì†æÌ¥£
+* Change Its name to RECOPLACE because it is a mix of REduce COmpose and rePLACE but selective ü§£

 [20:36:58](#oJu0iuJz9tg5TY7IVu2ESrHRQalmrBi5dSdl3t7jJoE) <GiuseppeChillemi (GiuseppeChillemi)>:
 Maybe I have another simple improvement.
 I need to some time to thing about It.